fidian/presentations/pioneering-merit-badge/index.md

 ![](anchoring-wrong-2009.png)

-2009: top is half hitch, bottom is reversed half hitches
+2009: top is only a half hitch, bottom is a cow hitch

 </td><td align=center>

 ![](anchoring-2019.png)

-2019: Unable to understand the knot.
+2019: unable to see knot

 </td></tr></table>